Nuwa-genomics/Nuwa/README.md

 # Nuwa 🧬🐍
-A Bioinformatics web tool built with scanpy for genomics data processing and analysis
+A bioinformatics web tool built with scanpy for genomics data processing and analysis.

 ### \*\*Work in progress!\*\*